Wojmik/Base128/README.md

 ![Example unsigned 1 input](/Documentation/Example%20unsigned%2055%20input.png)

 Only green bits are significant (before green bits there can be any number of leading zero bits and value will be the same).
-As it were told, only significant bits are serialized so serialized value will be:
+As it was told, only significant bits are serialized so serialized value will be:

 ![Example unsigned output](/Documentation/Example%20unsigned%2055%20output.png)